XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 The illustrations of this manual are based on the surface of an iPad.
-On iPhones, the controls are arranged slightly differently.
+On iPhones, the control elements are arranged slightly differently.

 Connect your MIDI device with your iPad or iPhone